-Her collaborative documentary Rolando en La Habana: bicycle stories (Director Jaime Santos) (2016) has earned several awards and been screened in many international festivals and on Latin American television.
+Her collaborative documentary Rolando en La Habana: bicycle stories (with Jaime Santos) (2016) earned several awards and has screened in many international festivals and on Latin American television.

-Prof. Hosek has co-edited Cultural Topographies of the New Berlin with Karin Bauer (Berghahn, 2017) and Christa Wolf: A Companion with Sonja Klocke (De Gruyter, 2018).
+Professor Hosek co-edited Cultural Topographies of the New Berlin with Karin Bauer (Berghahn, 2017) and Christa Wolf: A Companion with Sonja Klocke (De Gruyter, 2018).

-Professor Hosek's current major projects -- a monograph on urban mobility cultures and the peer-to-peer language exchange e-tool LinguaeLive -- have each been funded by the Social Sciences and Humanities Research Council of Canada and internal grants.
-Professor Hosek is also co-organizing the Faculty of Arts and Sciences and School of Policy Studies lecture series Contagion Cultures https://www.queensu.ca/sps/events
+Jennifer's current major projects -- a monograph on urban mobility cultures and the peer-to-peer language exchange e-tool LinguaeLive -- have each been funded by the Social Sciences and Humanities Research Council of Canada and internal grants.
+Professor Hosek also co-organized the Faculty of Arts and Sciences and School of Policy Studies lecture series Contagion Cultures https://www.queensu.ca/sps/events.

 Her teaching areas fall under German Studies, International Studies, Film and Media, Critical and Cultural Studies, and Global Development Studies (Cuba).